Guest Services / Accessibility

 Accessible parking can be found just inside Gate 6, Gate 1, both north and west of the Expo Hall, the southwest corner of the infield adjacent to the ADA accessible walk tunnel and the south lot of the Indiana School for the Deaf.
 Most restrooms are accessible to persons with disabilities.

-Free-standing ATM's are found around the Fairgrounds.
+Free-standing ATM's are found around the Fairgrounds provided by Carolina ATM.

 All permitted bags, purses and fanny packs are subject to search upon entry and within the Indiana State Fairgrounds.
 All entrances may utilize "Bag Search Areas" for guests carrying a permitted bag.
 Regulations prohibit alcoholic beverages or glass items.
 Guests are not allowed entry with the aforementioned prohibited items.
 The Indiana State Fairgrounds does not offer a Claim Check area nor storage lockers.